 Don’t fire the flash when it is meaningless to do so.
 Let’s say you are photographing a seascape or a cityscape, or even a fireworks display.
 Turn off the flash.
 On a DSLR, you should be out of the Auto mode or the scene modes because those tend to activate and fire the flash automatically.
 On a compact camera, you will need to dig deep into the menu and find a way to switch off the flash.
 Else use gaffe tape.

 Every flash, even those which are built-in comes with a guide number.
 The guide number is a handy piece of information that tells you how powerful your flash is.
 It is expressed as a number and is always calculated by first selecting the ISO number at 100.
 The formula is aperture value multiplied by subject to flash distance.

 If the guide number of your flash tells you something like 80, it only means that your flash will be able to perfectly illuminate a subject standing at 20’ when your aperture is f/4 or a subject standing at 10’ when your aperture is f/8.
 When you know the guide number, you can easily ask your subject to stand at the appropriate distance and use the corresponding aperture value for the right exposure (provided ISO remains at 100).

 This is a very silly mistake and one that I have made myself.
-Flash photography beginners specially do this more often.
+Flash photography beginners especially do this more often.
 They use the pop-up flash with the lens hood on.
 The problem is unlike an external flash which sits quite high up, a pop-up flash sits lower on the top of the camera.
-Thus when you fire the flash it invariably catches the broad lens hood mounted on the lens.
+Thus when you fire the flash, it invariably catches the broad lens hood mounted on the lens.
 The result is a circular shadow in your images.